The Science of Reading: Transforming Literacy Education

 The field of reading science is an amalgamation of knowledge from cognitive science, linguistics, psychology, and educational theory.
 It aims to demystify the process by which individuals acquire reading skills and uncover the most efficient teaching methodologies.
 Within this domain lies a focus on essential elements such as word recognition capabilities, fundamental abilities in literacy, and comprehension of language.
 These facets collectively ensure that learners are proficient in deciphering words and fully grasping and interacting with the material they read.

-The science of reading informs educational practices by emphasizing evidence-based methods that support how students learn to read through a variety of techniques and skills.
+The science of reading informs educational practices by emphasizing evidence-based instructional practices that support how students learn to read through a variety of techniques and skills.
 This includes mastering foundational skills, recognizing words, and developing comprehension.

 To effectively impart reading instruction, it’s necessary to apply a variety of tactics systematically.
 This approach includes implementing: